Vodafone CEO secures early win, but long road ahead on the deal front

 Della Valle was appointed chief executive in late April, tasked with overhauling the business in key European markets and halt a slide in performance that has left its share price languishing at 25-year lows.

-She has struck in Britain first, announcing on Wednesday a 15 billion pound ($19 billion) merger of its UK mobile operations with those of CK Hutchison to form a new market leader.
+She has struck in Britain first, announcing on Wednesday a £15 billion (US$19 billion) merger of its UK mobile operations with those of CK Hutchison to form a new market leader.

 The two sides first revealed they were in talks in October, 2022.
 They hope to close the deal, if they can secure regulatory and political approval, by the end of 2024, meaning they must wait another 18 months before any synergy savings or improvement in performance can start to hit the bottom line.